manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 Todd Souter mentions this in his [guide](https://www.instagram.com/p/Byc3eztBWhY/?igshid=1me8e5orm93qe) to using frozen coffee beans: he suggests a setting 2-notches coarser on an EK43 for espresso.
 This adjustment will vary depending on grinder though, so it is worth testing it out and making a note of the adjustment needed.

-Other brew methods, such as v60 or Aeropress, are more forgiving to grind-size so there may not be any noticeable difference when using the same setting used for room temperature.
-It might be worth trying a slightly coarser setting too though, if only to compare any difference in taste.
+Other brew methods, such as v60 or Aeropress, are more forgiving to grind size variation so there may not be any noticeable difference when using the same setting used for room temperature.
+[Zaparz Mnie](https://www.instagram.com/zaparzmnie) have suggested to me that using a 20 micron coarser grind setting is required (using a Mazzer ZM) when grinding from frozen for filter brewing.
+Personally, I have not tested this enough to make any firm conclusions: I tend to just use the same grind setting for room temperature or frozen beans when using  a Lagom P64 grinder.